WHAT IS GLIDING?

 Gliders are efficient aircraft that are capable of covering great distances (the world record is 2,463 km and flights of several hundred kilometres are regularly recorded in the UK) and reaching great heights (again the world record is nearly 50,000 feet).
 Remember, this is done in aircraft that have no engine!

-The challenge for the glider pilot then is to be able to understand, locate, and utilise natural sources of energy in the atmosphere in order to achieve the goals of distance, height, or simply duration that they have set themselves.
+The challenge for the glider pilot then is to understand, locate, and utilise natural sources of energy in the atmosphere to achieve the goals of distance, height, or simply duration that they have set themselves.

 There are a few different ways to launch gliders, and at Darlton Gliding Club, we use two methods of launching.

-Winch Launching: the glider is hooked on to a steel cable.
+The glider is hooked onto a steel cable.
 At a pre-arranged signal, the winch – situated at the far end of the airfield (over a kilometre away) – starts winding in the cable.
 The glider is quickly accelerated, becomes airborne, and can then rapidly climb to heights of approximately 1,200 ft to 2,000 ft (depending on wind conditions).
 At the top of this climb, the winch cable is released, and falls to the ground under a small parachute.
-Meanwhile the glider is free to fly away.
+Meanwhile, the glider is free to fly away.

 Flying speeds can range from less than 40 knots to more than 120 knots (that’s around 45 mph — 140 mph).